 There are so many beautiful and extremely different personalities in our work locker room.
-We have the dancers, the spinners, the hardcore ass-kickers (that’s their official title), the yogis, and some flow from one type to the next (like the same airy fairy yoga instructor can kill you in bootcamp class.
-It’s amazing.).
+We have the dancers, the spinners, the hardcore ass-kickers (that’s their official title), the yogis and more.
+Some flow from one type to the next–like the same airy fairy yoga instructor can kill you in bootcamp class.
+It’s amazing.
 I learn so much from my colleagues, not only about health and fitness, but fun, random tips and tricks for life.

 Like this rose facial spray:

 One of the girls at work made it for me after asking me if I’d like a “spritz” and I fell in love with the lushly-scented elixir.
 It energized me, brightened and tightened my skin (which was looking pretty sad and sallow after a rough teething night up with Liv) and made me feel like I just had a spa treatment.
 Since then, I’ve been using the spray constantly, to the point where it was pretty much gone.

 Time to make my own and a bottle for the friend who gave some to me 🙂